Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: Empirical Evaluation

 \subsection{Evaluation results}

-We used 20 real-world datasets with different data sizes and dimensions to evaluate the use of Isolation Kernel and Gaussian Kernel in t-SNE.\footnote{COIL20, HumanActivity and Isolet are from \cite {li2016feature}; News20.binary and Rcv1 are from \cite{CC01a}; and all other real-world datasets are from UCI Machine Learning Repository \citep{Lichman:2013}.} All algorithms used in the experiments were implemented in Matlab 2018b and were run on a machine with eight cores (Intel Core i7-7820X 3.60GHz) and 32GB memory.
-All datasets were normalised using the $min$-$max$ normalisation to yield each attribute to be in [0,1] before the experiments began.
-The same normalisation was used on the projected datasets before calculating CH and DB scores.
-We report the best performance of each algorithm with a systematic parameter search with the range shown in Table \ref{para}.\footnote{The original t-SNE paper says that ``the performance of SNE is fairly robust to changes in the perplexity, and typical values are between 5 and 50'' \citep{TSNE}.}
+This section presents the result of utility evaluation of isolation kernel and Gaussian kernel in t-SNE using 21 real-world datasets\footnote{COIL20, HumanActivity and Isolet are from \cite {li2016feature}; News20 and Rcv1 are from \cite{CC01a}; and all other real-world datasets are from UCI Machine Learning Repository \cite{Lichman:2013}.} with different data sizes and dimensions.
+We report the best performance of each algorithm with a systematic parameter search with the range shown in Table \ref{para}.\footnote{The search range used for t-SNE is significantly larger than that suggested in the t-SNE paper ``the performance of SNE is fairly robust to changes in the perplexity, and typical values are between 5 and 50'' \cite{TSNE}.} Note that there is only one manual parameter $\psi$ to control the partitioning mechanism, and the other parameter $t$ can be fixed to a default number.

 Table \ref{result} shows the results of the two kernels used in t-SNE.
-Isolation Kernel performs better on 18 of 20 datasets in terms of $AUC_{RNX}$, which means that Isolation Kernel enables t-SNE to preserve the local neighbourhoods much better than Gaussian kernel.
-With regard to the cluster quality, Isolation Kernel performs better than Gaussian kernel on 17 out of 20 datasets in terms of both DB and CH.
-Notice that when the Gaussian kernel is better, the performance gaps are usually small in all three measures.
-Overall, Isolation Kernel is better than Gaussian Kernel in 15 out of 20 datasets in all three measures; but no datasets in which the reverse is true.
+The Isolation kernel performs better on 18 out of 21 datasets in terms of $AUC_{RNX}$, which means that the Isolation kernel enables t-SNE to preserve the local neighbourhoods much better than the Gaussian kernel.
+With regard to the cluster quality, the Isolation kernel performs better than the Gaussian kernel on 18 out of 21 datasets in terms of both DB and CH.
+Notice that when the Gaussian kernel is better, the performance gaps are usually small in any of the three measures.
+Overall, the Isolation kernel is better than the Gaussian kernel on 16 out of 21 datasets in all three measures.
+The reverse is true on one dataset only, i.e., News20.
+The visualization result on New20binary indicates there are significant overlaps between the two clusters in this dataset.
+This is reflected in the $AUC_{RNX}$ results which are significantly less than a random assignment ($AUC_{RNX}=0.5$).
+The visualization result of News20 is shown in Appendix C.

-It is worth mentioning that the extremely high-dimensional datasets News20 and Rcv1 are very sparse where nearly 99\% attribute have zero values.
-Although Isolation kernel performed slightly worse in terms of $AUC_{RNX}$ on these two datasets, it significantly improved the cluster structure obtained by Gaussian kernel in terms of both DB and CH.

-We compare the visualisation results of News20 and Rcv1, i.e., the two datasets having the highest numbers of attributes, in Table \ref{v5} and Table \ref{v6}, respectively.
-It is interesting to note that t-SNE using Isolation kernel having a small $\psi$ produces better visualisation results having more separable clusters than those using Gaussian kernel with high perplexity.